valfulton/Atlantic-ADSHADE-Peace/README.md

 Also stored for each TEE is:

--   the SHA hash of the API Layer docker image so that the code running is verifiable
+-   the SHA256 hash of the Worker Agent docker image so that the code running is verifiable
 -   the checksum of the RA quote which can be verified on Phala Cloud's [TEE Attesation Explorer](https://proof.t16z.com/)

-# API Layer Local Development
+# Worker Agent Local Development

-The API Layer template is a NextJS application that offers both an API via the `/pages/api` routes and an optional UI under `/pages`.
+The Worker Agent template is a NextJS application that offers both an API via the `/pages/api` routes and an optional UI under `/pages`.

 The UI found at `index.js` is intended to guide through the first steps of verifying the worker agent running in the TEE against the NEAR Contract. _Note: this is only possible when deployed on Phala Cloud._ In order to pass the verification in the NEAR Contract, your API Layer must be deployed on Phala Cloud and running on TEE hardware to get a valid remote attestation (RA) quote, that can be verified by the NEAR Contract.

-However, this does not stop you from developing your API Layer.
+However, this does not stop you from developing your Worker Agent.
 You can add your own API routes, call external APIs, work with data, and prepare your NEAR Contract calls.
 In fact, you can skip the verification step in your NEAR Contract, and make calls with the assumption that you will add in the proper logic to "allow list" these calls only by verified based agents when the NEAR Contract is deployed live.

 To develop locally, you need only use: